aidanbebbington/carpark/README.md

 ## Completed Tasks

-* Create a new Angular project using Angular CLI to setup testing, routing, SASS, linting and other commond dependencies
+* Create a new Angular project using Angular CLI to setup testing, routing, SASS, linting and other common dependencies
 * Create an Angular component & service to represent the pricing calculator
 * Create a form using Angular Bootstrap with data binding to allow the user to input their entry and exit date & times
 * Use Angular's HttpClient to make a web request when the user clicks Calculate